ivantures/DS-SF-38/README.md

 ## Office Hours

-- Alex: TBD
+- Alex: Saturdays, 12 PM to 2 PM @ GA
-- Ivan: On demand; check sign-up sheet; usually just before class
+- Ivan: On demand; check the sign-up sheet on Slack

 ## Slack